 Special amenities are sent to kids ages 12 and under, and parents can arrange babysitting through the concierge.

 Kids will also love the glass bubble elevators that make going to and from the room feel like a little bit of an amusement park ride.
 From the elevator you’ll see how the hotel is actually shaped like the iconic Mandarin Oriental fan.

 Mandarin Oriental Singapore is a Virtuoso property which means that you can book in with the following benefits:

-- Upgrade at time of booking, subject to availability (Suites excluded — see Terms & Conditions for details)
+- Guaranteed upgrade at time of booking, subject to availability (up to City Suite)

-- Daily Buffet breakfast, for up to two in-room guests
+- International Buffet breakfast daily for two guests per bedroom

 - Complimentary Wi-Fi